 Responsible Business - Let’s take responsibility!

-Taking responsibility for the environment and local community has been an important part of the commitment of the Rezidor Hotel Group to sustainable development for many years.
-In 2001, this commitment was fortified and placed within the scope of a programme called Responsible Business (RB).
+Taking responsibility for the environment and local community has been an important part of the commitment of the Carlson Rezidor Hotel Group to sustainable development for many years.
+In 2001, this commitment was fortified and placed within the scope of a program called Responsible Business (RB).
 Each hotel has a unique RB Action Plan covering such areas as community outreach, environmental improvement, cultural heritage, employee well-being, children's rights and health and safety.
-That tradition continues with the RB programme at this green hotel in Switzerland.
+That tradition continues with the RB program at this green hotel in Switzerland.

 Some of the RB activities and achievements of this hotel:

 - The hotel took part in the fundraising effort for the Theodora Foundation, which, among other activities, provides hospital clowns to cheer up children during their stays at the clinic.

 - The hotel sponsored a blood donation drive at the hotel and a non-smoking day for guests and employees.

 - The hotel sponsors all employees who wish to participate in the annual Lucerne city run.

 - The hotel participates in the annual Pro Velo bike-to-work month.
 As a team-building exercise, each group of four has the opportunity to win prizes.